sahiltyagi4/estimator/README.md

 |-----------------|
 | [![Documentation](https://img.shields.io/badge/api-reference-blue.svg)](https://www.tensorflow.org/api_docs/python/tf/estimator) |

-Scavenger is a framework for running distributed machine learning models on low cost resources with fluctuating availability.
-This system is built on top of the **OmniLearn** framework published in *Autonomic Computing and Self Organizing Systems (ACSOS), 2020*.
+Scavenger is a framework built on top of Tensorflow and Tensorflow-Estimator for running distributed machine learning models on low cost resources with fluctuating availability.
+This system extends the **OmniLearn** framework published in *Autonomic Computing and Self Organizing Systems (ACSOS), 2020*.
 The OmniLearn paper is available [here](https://www.researchgate.net/publication/343054677_Taming_Resource_Heterogeneity_In_Distributed_ML_Training_With_Dynamic_Batching).

-This branch 'scaven' aims to do variable and dynamic batching without the kill-restart technique used so far.
-Here, whenever the necessary condition for readjustment is encountered, the training loop is terminated (and the model parameters checkpointed).
-But the TF server and and outer-loop isn't.
-They are re-run again with the new input fn.
-Here, the new input fn means the same initial input fn but with a different batch-size.
-Will add more details as progress is made.

-TensorFlow Estimator is a high-level TensorFlow API that greatly simplifies machine learning programming.
-Estimators encapsulate training, evaluation, prediction, and exporting for your model.

-## Getting Started

-See our Estimator [getting started guide](https://www.tensorflow.org/guide/estimators) for an introduction to the Estimator APIs.

-## Installation

-`tf.estimator` is installed when you install the TensorFlow pip package.
-See [Installing TensorFlow](https://www.tensorflow.org/get_started/os_setup.html) for instructions.

 ## Developing